IBM-EPBL/IBM-Project-24692-1659947560/Assignments/Team Member - 1 - Sujithra_M/README.md

 3.Upload a css page to the object storage and use the same page in your HTML code.
 4.Design a chatbot using IBM Watson assistant for hospital.
 Ex: User comes with query to know the branches for that hospital in your city.
 Submit the web URL of that chat bot as a assignment.
 5.Create Watson assistant service with 10 steps and use 3 conditions in it.
 Load that script in HTML page.

+Assignment Kubernetes / Docker

+1.Pull an Image from docker hub and run it in docker playground.
+2.Create a docker file for the jobportal application and deploy it in Docker desktop application.
+3.Create a IBM container registry and deploy helloworld app or jobportalapp.
+4.Create a Kubernetes cluster in IBM cloud and deploy helloworld image or jobportal image and also expose the same app to run in nodeport.